DataSights Logo

 3. OAuth Token Expiry and Refresh

 Xero access tokens expire after 30 minutes.
 Apps that need long-running connections request the offline_access scope, which returns a refresh token.
-Well-built apps use that refresh token to obtain new access tokens automatically, so the user sees nothing.
-You may still need to re-authorise the app in three situations: the refresh token has gone unused for 60 days, the app vendor has mishandled token rotation, or you or a team member has revoked the app in Xero.
-Check which trigger applies before raising a support ticket with the vendor.
+Well-built apps use that refresh token to obtain new access tokens automatically.
+You may need to re-authorise in three situations: the refresh token has gone unused for 60 days, the app vendor has mishandled token rotation, or you have revoked the app in Xero.

 4. Managing Connected Apps